StarlightSearch/EmbedAnything/README.md

 ## 🚀 Key Features

+- **No Dependency on Pytorch**: Easy to deploy on cloud, comes with low memory footprint.
+- **Highly Modular** : Choose any vectorDB adapter for RAG, with 1 line of code
 - **Candle Backend** : Supports BERT, Jina, ColPali, Splade, ModernBERT, Reranker, Qwen
 - **ONNX Backend**: Supports BERT, Jina, ColPali, ColBERT Splade, Reranker, ModernBERT, Qwen
 - **Cloud Embedding Models:**: Supports OpenAI, Cohere, and Gemini.
 - **MultiModality** : Works with text sources like PDFs, txt, md, Images JPG and Audio, .WAV
 - **GPU support** : Hardware acceleration on GPU as well.
 - **Vector Streaming:** Continuously create and stream embeddings if you have low resource.
-- **No Dependency on Pytorch** Easy to deploy on cloud, as it comes with low memory footprint.

 ## 💡What is Vector Streaming